 Rationale

-Enuresis is the involuntary passage of urine in a child.
-The majority of children with enuresis have primary nocturnal enuresis.
-Daytime and secondary enuresis are much less common, but require differentiating between underlying diseases and stress-related conditions.
+Pediatric enuresis is the involuntary passage of urine in a child.
+Most children with enuresis have primary nocturnal enuresis.
+Daytime and secondary enuresis are much less common but require differentiating between underlying pathology and functional conditions.

 Causal Conditions